comsystan/comsystanj/description/Description3DVolume.md

 ## 3D Volume - Description of plugins

+### 3D Image volume opener
+- Opens an image stack treated as volume
+- 8bit grey or RGB color images
+- For a stack, all images must be of same size and type
+- Includes a preview (thumbnail) panel
+- Note: Fiji displays RGB images as 3 channel color images.
+Workaround: Type Image/Type/RGB Color

 ### 3D Image volume generator
 - Generates a single image volume
 - 8bit grey or RGB color